AlinaBrode/am_lang/docs/plans.md

 * different path for ru and en languages, put different pathes into file for site traversing
 * tip jar with russian card and boosty
 * edit picture with boar and make transparent background
+* mobile version
+  * left panel slides to the left by the button in the right top corner of the panel